 - Failure to keep an appointment either by telephone, online or face to face (failure will be judged as no contact from you within 15 minutes after agreed start time) shall void that appointment and the full appointment time missed will still be charged to your account.

-- On booking an appointment or class with us either verbally or in writing, and on completing this questionnaire, you confirm that you agree to abide by these terms and conditions in full (whether signed by you or not) and that you take responsibility to ensure that you and all parties involved in contact with your pet will also abide by these terms and conditions.
+- On booking an appointment or class with us either verbally or in writing, and on commencement of an appointment you confirm that you agree to abide by these terms and conditions in full (whether signed by you or not) and that you take responsibility to ensure that you and all parties involved in contact with your pet will also abide by these terms and conditions.
 This agreement will carry over to any subsequent advice, training, equipment and services we provide.

 - We reserve the right to amend class times, dates, instructors and members at any time.

 In respect of any coaching or instruction that is undertaken remotely for all sessions you agree that:

 a. that by participating you are doing so at your own risk;

 b. a suitable, non-slip floor space is required and any potential obstructions in the vicinity are removed before you participate;

 c. to avoid activities if you have, or suspect you may have any current health concerns, injuries, aches and pains;